The Zone of Pure Doubt, Episode 2: The Dateline Theory

 Episode 2: The Dateline Theory

-The Zone of Pure Doubt is an ongoing (since 2023) multimodal project with elements of poetry, augmented reality, and musical performance that explores memory, obsolescence, gender, and time-travel through forms inspired by equatorial line-crossing ceremonies and the age-old human art of navigation by the stars.
+The Zone of Pure Doubt is an ongoing multimodal project with elements of poetry, augmented reality, and musical performance that explores memory, obsolescence, gender, and time-travel through forms inspired by equatorial line-crossing ceremonies and the age-old human art of navigation by the stars.
 The Zone references an area of the pacific where the correct timing of the Jewish sabbath cannot be agreed upon using any of the traditional rules applied to account for the loss and gain of hours across regions of global time-keeping, an uncertainty amplified because of the disputed location of an ideal dateline, not necessarily equivalent to the international standard, itself subject to occasional reshaping.
-The Zone is imagined as a longitudinal slide of restlessness, a theoretical area without guarantee of rest, and a place where past selves and their mythologies as well as larger histories of indigenous knowledge and colonial violence are manifested as the wreckage of past navigational errors wrested from below the surface of the pacific ocean, at a depth previously, but perhaps no longer, impervious to the limitations of technological probings.
+The Zone is imagined as a longitudinal slide of restlessness, a theoretical area where to rest is always to wrest, where past selves and their mythologies as well as larger histories of indigenous knowledge and colonial violence are manifested as the wreckage of past navigational errors hidden below the surface of the ocean, at a depth previously, but perhaps no longer, impervious to the limitations of technological probings.

-This live-zoomed performance of The Zone, The Dateline Theory, marks a 25 year interval since the creation of My Name is Captain, Captain, an early hypermedia night-flight elegy ultimately published by Eastgate Systems in 2002 and currently undergoing restoration with the support of a NEA grant connected to an initiative of the Brown University Library.
-In the performance, the restored Captain and its artifactual debris, present as a free-floating wreckage of text and image in augmented reality, become incorporated into the poetry and vocalizations of the new performance, synthesizing parallel movements of memory and media archaeology into a generative reckoning with the past on multiple scales.
+The performance of The Zone, The Dateline Theory, marks a 25 year interval since the creation of My Name is Captain, Captain., an early seminal hypermedia night-flight elegy published by Eastgate Systems in 2002 and currently undergoing restoration with the support of a National Endowment of the Arts grant, “New Frameworks to Preserve and Publish Born-Digital Art.”
+The obsolete work haunts the emerging one, synthesizing parallel movements of memory and media archaeology into a generative reckoning with the past on multiple scales.

 Bio